dransho1/e90/README.md

 1. Follow steps 1-2 for the Human Control section.

 2. Start the Odroid with an HDMI display.
 Connect the Wifi to the ad-hoc network called *the odroid network*.
-At the same time, while connecting to it with the Odroid, also connect a host laptop to *the odroid network*.
+At the same time, while connecting the Odroid to the network, also connect a host laptop to *the odroid network*.
 The Odroid and laptop should now be connected to each other.
 * Find the IP address of the Odroid on this new network

 3. Remove the HDMI display, and follow steps 3-4, and 6 for the Human Control section to connect to, start the car, and initialize gamepad controller (no blobfinder node is necessary in this control).